The Canadian trucking industry is one of the most closely supervised sectors in the country, with regulations established to keep its highways safe.

 - Drivers should be off-duty for eight consecutive hours (primary resting period).

-Like the previous split sleeper berth rules, the Canadian HOS regulations apply different guidelines for individual and team drivers going north of latitude 60°N.
+(Note: Canadian HOS regulations apply different guidelines for individual and team drivers going north of latitude 60°N. See below.)

-For individual drivers, following are the permitted sleeper berth conditions:
+For individual drivers, the following are the permitted sleeper berth conditions:

-- Driving time accumulated before and after the sleeper berth times is 15 hours or less
+- Driving time accumulated before and after the sleeper berth times is 15 hours or less; and

 On the other hand, team drivers can claim sleeper berth periods under these conditions:

-- Drivers may split their sleeper berth period into two, with neither period shorter than 4 hours
+- Drivers may split their sleeper berth period into two, with each period shorter than 4 hours;

-- Driving hours accumulated before and after the sleeper berth time should total to at least 15
+- Driving hours accumulated before and after the sleeper berth time should total to not more than15 hours;

-- Driving is prohibited after 18 hours of on-duty periods accumulated before and after the sleeper berth time
+- Driving is prohibited after 18 hours of on-duty periods accumulated before and after the sleeper berth time; and

-As for the driving cycles, individual and team drivers driving north of latitude 60°N will observe the same duty cycles and related conditions as those with trips south of latitude 60°N.
+As for the driving cycles, individual and team drivers operating north of latitude 60°N will observe the same duty cycles and related conditions as those with trips south of latitude 60°N with the following differences:

 - Drivers using Cycle 1 must stop driving after consuming 80 hours of on-duty time in 7 consecutive days.